SpringRoll/SpringRollContainer/README.md

 const container = new springroll.Container('#game', {
   plugins: [
-    new ColorVisionPlugin({
-      colorSelects: '#color-vision-dropdown-selector' //the plugin expects a <select> element }),
+    // expects exactly five(5) radio buttons with values "none", "achromatopsia", "tritanopia", "deuteranopia",
+    // and "protanopia" indicating the types of color visions supported. new ColorVisionPlugin('input[name=color-vision-radios]'{
+      defaultValue: 'none' // initial checked radio box, defaults to "none" }),
   ]
 });
 container.openPath('game.html');
 ```
-*The color vision dropdown builds out the options dynamically based on what the application reports back.
-See [the SpringRoll Application Class docs](https://github.com/SpringRoll/SpringRoll/tree/v2/src#handling-state-change) for more information on the request format.
+*The color vision dropdown builds out the supported values dynamically based on what the application reports back and hides
+any unsupported values.
+See [the SpringRoll Application Class docs](https://github.com/SpringRoll/SpringRoll/tree/v2/src#handling-state-change)
+for more information on the request format.

 ### Multiple Plugin Controls
 All Plugins accept one or more HTML elements as controls in their constructor.